gpower-crypto/Card-Recommendations/README.md

 ```

 Now, users can efficiently explore the best credit card options for their preferred list of merchants in a single interaction.

+### Possible Use Cases:

+- **Users can receive optimal card and reward suggestions from a selection of merchants based on their current or chosen location, store category, and store open/closed status.**